MV-CUBO/PROJETO-CUBO-FINAL-BACKEND/README.md

 The folowing instructions will make you have copy of this application running on you machine for develpment proposals.

-Check [deployment] to learn how to deploy this project.
+Check "Local Deployment" to learn how to deploy this project.

 ### 📋 Requirements